n8n-io/n8n-docs/docs/getting-started/quickstart.md

 ### Start

-After the installation n8n can be started by simply typing in:
+After the installation n8n can be started by typing in:

 ```bash
 n8n